 Below is an image that portrays a regular bullish divergence.

 Now, if the price is making a higher high (HH), but the oscillator is lower high (LH), then you have regular bearish divergence.This type of divergence can be found in an UPTREND.

-In the image below, we see that price reverses after making the second top.
+In the image below, we see that the price reverses after making the second top.

 As you can see from the images above, the regular divergence is best used when trying to pick tops and bottoms.

-You are looking for an area where price will stop and reverse.The oscillators signal to us that momentum is starting to shift and even though price has made a higher high (or lower low), chances are that it won’t be sustained.
+You are looking for an area where the price will stop and reverse.The oscillator signals to us that momentum is starting to shift and even though the price has made a higher high (or lower low), chances are that it won’t be sustained.